registerrier/gammapy-ogip-spectra/README.rst

 .. image:: https://archive.softwareheritage.org/badge/swh:1:dir:02e8a702ef6c9558a9f96d99bf6b9f41b5edcd34/
     :target: TBD

-and also quote the related paper
+We encourage you to also include citations to the paper in the main text wherever appropriate, using the recommended BibTeX entry:

 Bibtex

-If you have no specific place in your manuscript to cite the paper,

 Contributing Code and Feedback
 +++++++++++++++++++++++++++++++++++++++++++++